What is a CRM system?

 Say what?
 Yes, just listen to the people who try or envision themselves trying to use the program and respond to their wishes and complaints.
 You can also read up on feedback for competitor solutions or try putting the workspace of your future CRM program out there as an MVP.
 Let the users themselves decide if they fancy the prototype CRM design.
 For example, the event planning feature is hidden in the interface and users complain that they can’t find it.
 It’s important to fix this flaw.

-If you are still torn and angsty about the design of your dream CRM, holler out to us!
+If you are still thinking about the design of your dream CRM, holler out to us!
 The talented and dedicated folks at Purrweb will descend upon you like helpful bees.
-Our UI/UX designers will assist with developing the concept, fix the coloration, choose the right font and graph/chart presentation – and so on down the list.
+Our UI/UX designers will assist with developing the concept, fixing the colors, choosing the right font and graph/chart presentation — and so on down the list.

-Some of our finished work can be viewed here.
+Some of our previous cases can be viewed here.